An end of season round up of corrections, omissions and breaking news about Edenicity.

-In Episode 19: On Permaculture, there was a one page summary that included a quiz.
-It asks you to identify two clear errors in the illustration at the top of the summary.
+In Episode 19 on Permaculture, there was a one page summary that included a quiz.
+It asked you to identify two clear errors in the illustration at the top of the summary.

 The first error was that the road is neither on a ridgeline nor on a contour.
 And the second is that the spillway for the top valley dam empties into the Zone 2 garden beds or into the property in Zone 1 areas.
 Not a good idea for your floodwaters.